 In either case, the value of a package's contents should be declared as $25 or less if you do not wish to pay customs.

-Students in Paris can have mail sent directly to the host family address which you can obtain from your student.
-Students in Barcelona or Valencia on a summer program may not have time to receive mail!
-Please contact email@example.com if you need to send something, and you will be instructed on how to proceed.
+Students in Paris can have mail sent directly to the host family address, which you can obtain from your student.
+Please contact us via email if you need to send something, and you will be instructed on how to proceed.